PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 This submission is currently being researched & evaluated!

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

-The single topic blog Rich Kids of Instagram began on July 13th, 2012 to showcase and critique lavish lifestyles of some teenagers who share photos on the app.
+On July 13th, 2012, the single topic blog Rich Kids of Instagram was launched as a critique of lavish lifestyles boasted by some teenagers on the app.
 The anonymous owners of the blog encourage Instagram users to use the hashtag #rkoi to collect the photos.
-Within two weeks, 1228 Instagram photos had the hashtag.
+Within two weeks, the hashtag had accrued more than 1,200 Instagram photos.

 The Atlantic Wire – Rich Kids of Instagram Epitomize Everything Wrong with Instagram